quodlibet/quodlibet/quodlibet/docs/development/guidelines.rst

 Unit Tests
 ----------

-Quod Libet comes with tests.
+Quod Libet comes with a lot of tests, which helps us control regression.
 To run them, run ``./setup.py test``.
 Your patch can't break any unit tests, and if you change tests in a non-obvious way (e.g. a patch that removes an entry point and also removes a test for it is obvious) you should explain why.

+It's possible, indeed encouraged, that a changeset was for no other purpose than to *improve* the testing / test coverage, as there have been plenty of bugs that have slipped through.
+As usual, any fix associated with a confirmed bug should include tests that would have found the original bug, where possible.

 Printing Text
 -------------